 “The teacher who is wise does not bid you enter the house of his wisdom, but rather leads you to the threshold of your own mind.”
 Kahlil Gibran

-Brandeis University - MS, Molecular Biology
+Graduate Degree: Brandeis University - Master of Science, Molecular Biology

 GRE Verbal: 700